Consultant Engineer: Electrical Chemical Biological Process Control Operations Research Policy Manufacturing

 After completing the PhD, Dr McCann was invited to be an Assistant Professor of Engineering at Case Institute of Technology (Now part of CWRU) Cleveland Ohio, USA.
 As well as teaching control engineering and system dynamics, this provided a lot of experience in academic level research linked to consulting for the industrial sponsors of the programme.

 Then started a long association with Imperial Chemical Industries (ICI PLC), initially in England latterly in the USA.
 Assignments covered internal consulting in applied mathematics with applications in everything from biotechnology to economics, cash flow, capital and resource planning at the corporate level and for a major retail paint business, international R&D policy development, managing electronics development and applications engineering for customers in the electronics business.
-Alongside the extensive explosives business, a special expertise has been developed in electronic initiation systems for pyrotechnics (explosives).

-Since 1993 as an independent consultant, the range of processes has expanded to include vacuum web coating and the productivity of automated manufacturing as well as continuing the electrical instrumentation, heat and mass transfer and side excursions into extrusion and electrostatics.
+Since 1993 as an independent consultant, the range of processes has expanded to include vacuum web coating and the productivity of automated manufacturing as well as continuing with the electrical instrumentation, heat and mass transfer and side excursions into extrusion and electrostatics.

-Since before Fortran, he has worked with analog computers and many different programming languages for numerical analysis, simulation and data processing e.g. Basic, CSMP, GPSS, Algol, Pascal, Fortran, Forth, Simscript, Modsim, ACSL, spreadsheets etc. Click for Dr McCann's thoughts on the philosophy of consulting and the obligations it imposes.
+Since before Fortran, he has worked with analog computers and many different programming languages for numerical analysis, simulation and data processing e.g. Basic, CSMP, GPSS, Algol, Pascal, Fortran, Forth, Simscript, Modsim, ACSL, spreadsheets etc.

 Professional Bodies.